-Dec 21 (Winter Solstice) – Jan 19, 2017
+Dec 21, 2017 (Winter Solstice) – Jan 19, 2018

-Ruled by Saturn, Uncle Hard-ass of the solar system, Capricorn is one to believe that everything must be done a certain way.
-More precisely, the conventional way.
+We’re in the upper echelon of the zodiac, next stop Capricorn.
+Rest your bones awhile.
+As the last earth sign in the zodiac, Capricorn represents resolute culmination.
+And as he is ruled by Saturn, Capricorn is one to believe that everything must be done a certain way.
+Precisely, the conventional way.
 People you meet now may be very intent on this.

-Mantra: I am purposeful
+Mantra: I love myself